Tags:

 Some users may not be able to see at all, and will be relying on other means of "seeing" your website.
 Anything that is visual-only should allow for this and have additional markup to aid visually impaired users.

-• Images that convey information (simple charts, stylised text, etc) should have alt text (all images should have alt text, even if empty).
-Try to avoid text that reads "image of…"; the visitor already knows it's an image, this is conveyed to them through whatever assistive tech is being used.
+text, even if empty).
+Try to avoid text that reads "image of…"; the visitor already knows it's an image, this is conveyed to them through whatever assistive tech is being used. - Images that are not important to the content should become background images where possible

-• Videos should have captioning to accompany any dialogue
+- Videos should have captioning to accompany any dialogue

-• Content should still make sense after all visual elements (CSS, presentational images) are removed and informational images replaced with their text counterparts
+- Content should still make sense after all visual elements (CSS, presentational images) are removed and informational images replaced with their text counterparts

-• Does the flow of content make sense, or was the HTML laid out for visual users only?
+- Does the flow of content make sense, or was the HTML laid out for visual users only?
 Turn off the stylesheets and see if the content is in a logical order

-• Are important parts of the page still available or was JavaScript or CSS responsible for inserting them?
-Typically, content added via CSS's content property is not read out by assistive tech.
-Javascript has better support, but depending on what it's doing, the content may never be "seen" by screen readers, etc.
+- Are important parts of the page still available or was JavaScript or CSS responsible for inserting them?
+Typically, content added via CSS's

-• Text entered all in uppercase can cause issues with older screen readers, which may read it out as if it were a bunch of acronyms.
+tags styled to look like headings, as these are not seen as headings by screen readers. - Text entered all in uppercase can cause issues with older screen readers, which may read it out as if it were a bunch of acronyms.
 If you're only making it uppercase for visual effect, use CSS instead.

-• Do complex images like graphs have alternative equivalents, like a longdesc pointing to an explanatory page, or an accessible table that conveys the same data?
+- Do complex images like graphs have alternative equivalents, like a longdesc pointing to an explanatory page, or an accessible table that conveys the same data?

 Audio content should have accompanying visual aids, e.g. audio captions